Grant Applications from The Methodist Church of Great Britain

 - JRT does not support the entire costs of a project and would expect to see contributions from the church membership and reserves, circuit model trust fund, district advance fund, connexional sources and others such as local funders and landfill grants.

-- Before an application for funding is considered by the Trustees it may be visited by Dr. Higgs.
+- Before an application for funding is considered by the Trustees it may be visited by the Secretary Dr. Higgs.

 - The Trustees will not accept or consider applications posted directly to the Trust by individual ministers or churches.